godotengine/godot-docs/tutorials/xr/xr_action_map.rst

     This is a new pose that is not available on all XR runtimes.

  .. note::
-  If hand tracking is used there are currently big differences in implementations between the different XR runtimes.
+  If hand tracking is used, there are currently big differences in implementations between the different XR runtimes.
   As a result the action map is currently not suitable for hand tracking.
 Work is being done on this so stay tuned.

-Lets complete our list of actions for a very simple shooting game/application:
+Let's complete our list of actions for a very simple shooting game/application:

 .. image:: img/xr_all_actions.webp

 The actions we have added are:

   * movement, which allows the user to move around outside of normal room scale tracking.
-  * grab, which detects the user wants to hold something.
+  * grab, which detects that the user wants to hold something.
-  * shoot, which detects the user wants to fire the weapon they are holding.
+  * shoot, which detects that the user wants to fire the weapon they are holding.
   * haptic, which allows us to output haptic feedback.

-Now note that we don't make a difference between the left and right hand.
+Now note that we don't distinguish between the left and right hand.
 This is something that is determined at the next stage.
 We've implemented the action system in such a way that you can bind the same action to both hands.
 The appropriate :ref:`XRController3D <class_xrcontroller3d>` node will emit the signal.